FarmBuild/farmbuild-dairy-nutrient-calculator/README.md

 #FarmBuild Dairy Nutrient Calculator

 This is the dairy nutrient calculator component of FarmBuild project.

-In order to register please visit <a href="http://farmbuild.github.io/farmbuild/">FarmBuild website</a>.
+For more information on the FarmBuild project and its registration process, please visit the <a href="http://farmbuild.github.io/farmbuild/">FarmBuild website</a>.

 ## Getting Started